What is the PCRN (Primary Care Research Network)?

 GCP trained staff

 - Dr Tim Bosworth – Lead research GP

 - Clair Haylock – Nurse Practitioner

-Research studies help to answer specific questions about health & health care.
-For example:
+Research studies help to answer specific questions about health and health care.

 The results of research studies can be of interest to patients and useful to health professionals and managers in the NHS in helping to decide what treatments and services to provide in the future.

-- A doctor or nurse may talk to you about the study and ask whethr you would consider taking part or
+- A doctor or nurse may talk to you about the study and ask whether you would consider taking part.

-- You will be sent informatrion through the post if we feel that you might be a suitable participant
+- You will be sent information through the post if we feel that you might be a suitable participant.

-- You may read information on the website about a currect study and wish to take part by contacting the practice.
+- You may read information on the website about a correct study and wish to take part by contacting the practice.

 - Your care and your relationship with your doctor or nurse will not be affected in any way if you decide not to take part in a research study

 - You will always receive clear information about what taking part in a research study would involve.
 The practice will usually provide you with a patient information sheet; then, if you agree to take part, the study team will explain the study to you in more detail and you will have the opportunity to ask questions about it

 - Nobody from outside this practice will be given your contact details or have access to your medical records without your consent.
 If you do agree to take part in a study, you will be asked to sign a consent form – this will clearly state which parts of your notes (if any) may be looked at for the purposes of the research

 - You will not be asked to take part in a large number of studies.
 Most researchers are very specific about the criteria that people need to meet in order to enter their study.
 Usually this means that only a relatively small number of patients at the practice will be suitable for any one study.